 Clinic clientele includes veterans who are chronically homeless and those who are aging, disabled and returning from incarceration.

-Students' primary case work entails assisting veterans in securing benefits to which they are entitled and representing veterans as they seek to address tickets for infractions that might curtail their access to housing, employment or services.
+In the clinic associated with the course, students' primary case work entails assisting veterans in securing benefits to which they are entitled and representing veterans as they seek to address tickets for infractions that might curtail their access to housing, employment or services.

 Clinic students practice before the agencies, boards and courts in which clients' matters emerge, gaining essential lawyering skills including interviewing, counseling, fact investigation and case theory.